usrsem/graph_project/README.md

 graphs.

 Library requirements:
-- Adding and removing a vertex;
+- Adding and removing a node;
 - Adding and removing oriented edges;
 - Breadth traversal of the top of the graph (or any other algorithm);
 - Serialization/deserialization of the graph in Trivial Graph format;